Mikenziokah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes the owner and groupof hello to vincent and staff
+changes owner to betty for the file owned only by guillaume